-4160 Teaching Certification I. Study of the Texas certification framework and teacher appraisal system with special emphasis
+4160 Teaching Certification I. Study of the Texas certification framework and teacher appraisal system with special emphasis on the Early Childhood and Middle School Generalist TExES.
+B

 4170 Teacher Certification II.
-Study of the Texas Certification framework and teacher appraisal system with special emphasis on professionalism and the Pedagogy and Professional Responsibility TExES.
+Study of the Texas Certification framework and teacher appraisal system with special emphasis on professionalism and the Pedagogy and Professional Responsibility TEXES.
 B